 You want to buy something, do something, or go somewhere expensive

 Are you involved with the American Council of the Blind or National Federation of the Blind?

 Their national conventions are an invaluable source of information and networking for a blind person at any stage of her life.
 It could cost over $1,200 just to attend a national convention, and that estimate leaves nothing left over for extras.
 Saving $108 a month for a year will cover that cost and leave your current month’s disposable income available so you don’t feel strapped for cash.
-An ABLE account can be used to cover transportation to a convention, housing and food while you’re there, and any assistive technology or blindness-related services you choose to buy while you’re there or after you leave.
+An ABLE account can be used to cover transportation to a convention, housing and food for yourself while you’re there, and any assistive technology or blindness-related services you choose to buy for yourself while you’re there or after you leave.

 Do you participate in a sport or activity like blind skiing or beep baseball?

 Activities like this require spending on equipment, travel, food, housing, and lift tickets or tournament fees.
 One beep baseball team suggests that each team member plan to spend $975 to attend the beep baseball world series.
 Saving just $81.25 a month for a year will cover that cost without dipping into your current paycheck.
-An ABLE account can be used to cover transportation to a tournament, housing and food while you’re there, and any medical expenses if you get hurt on or off the field.
+An ABLE account can be used to cover transportation to a tournament, housing and food for yourself while you’re there, and any medical expenses if you get hurt on or off the field.

 Do you want to go to college and find a job?